SnaxFoundation/fill-postgresql/query_examples.md

 from
   chain.contract_row
 where
-  code = 'eosio.token'
+  code = 'snax.token'
-  and scope = 'eosio.ramfee'
+  and scope = 'snax.ramfee'
   and "table" = 'accounts'
   and primary_key = 5459781
 order by